honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 Create provider marketing data for Jean Liu.
 The practitioner has an ID set to "425092" and a workspace set to "1032:425092."

-When comparing an entire analytics request, we accept a rule like:

-     Then I wait for an entire comscore request to include: tag=value
-     tag2=value2

-This function turns the family of expected tags into a hashref with keys as param name and values as param value:

-    {
-        tag => 'value',
-        tag2 => 'value2'
-    }

-It accepts a multiline string and returns a hashref of the params.